 - Who actually was the Cursed Child?
 I’m thinking it has to be Delphi or Albus, but I’m leaning towards it being Delphi… I’d love to get your thoughts on this!

 If you love Harry Potter, you have to read this.
 But despite Queen Jo declaring this to be 100% canon, I am taking the firm stance that if JK Rowling didn’t write it, it is not canon.
 It is fan-fiction.
-So if you look at this as a massive piece of fanfiction, you can choose to accept the parts of it that you enjoyed and reject the parts you didn’t into your personal canon.
+So if you look at this as a massive piece of fan-fiction, you can choose to accept the parts of it that you enjoyed in your personal canon and reject the parts you didn’t.